MikeHotelOscar/Autohotkey-Virtual-Desktops-Class/README.md

 * UseLabels = 1 and UseNames = 0: Labels are displayed on all desktops, labels are desktop numbers
 * Both 1: Labels are displayed on all desktops, labels are desktop numbers, unless a name is provided.

-Using VD_ChangeDesktopOrMoveWindow(num, key) allows you to set any key as an extra modifier for a hotkey that will move the active window to the target desktop if it is held down, or simply move to the target desktop if it is not.
+Using ChangeDesktopOrMoveWindow(num, key) allows you to set any key as an extra modifier for a hotkey that will move the active window to the target desktop if it is held down, or simply move to the target desktop if it is not.

+Similarly, you can use ChangeDesktopLeftOrMoveWindow(key) or ChangeDesktopRightOrMoveWindow(key) to move a window left or right when the hotkey is triggered, or by holding down the extra key, move a window to the desktop tot the left or right.